shrestho10/SummaryTheSavior/Security-Aware-Summarizer/readme.txt

 So the final file for evaluations that has been used here is "new_eval_dataset_800_token"

+These csv files and all output csv files for Data Generation Folder will be found at : https://huggingface.co/datasets/Shagoto/Data-Generation-Summary/tree/main/After%20Data%20Generation%20Data

 In folder "new_Eval_data" we have got our results for the finetuned model's generated summaries for the unseen eval data and their ROUGE AND BERT Scores.